emnik/tuitionweb/README.md

 ## Installation

 No realeses yet.
-It is mainly develop for personal use...
+It is mainly developed for personal use...

 ## Documentation